hardik1vaibhav/GoogleAnalyticsDeepDive/README.md

 # Google Analytics DeepDive!
 ---

-# Google Analytics Insights

-Welcome to the Google Analytics Insights repository!
+Welcome to the Google Analytics DeepDive repository!
 This resource aims to provide a comprehensive understanding of Google Analytics, covering everything from setup to advanced features, including insights into Google Analytics 4.

 ## What is Google Analytics?